District of Columbia Income Tax Calculator

 Is this tax advice?

-No. It’s an educational estimate.
-Consult a licensed tax professional for advice on your situation.
+No. It is an educational estimate.
+Consult a licensed tax professional for advice.

 Where can I verify the DC tax rates?